 Useradd command is to create and manage users in Linux/Unix based systems.
 It comes with a lot of options/arguments.
 Being a Linux system administrator, it is one of your routine jobs to create users with a normal/default setup, or sometimes you may ask to create a specific home directory of the users, or set user account expiry date, or shell, or group, etc, etc.

-This step by step guide will help you how to use various options in ‘useradd’ commands on RHEL/CentOS 7.6.
+This step by step guide will help you on how to use the various options in the 'useradd' commands on RHEL/CentOS 7.6.
 We will see one by one mostly with examples.
-The same guide can be used to all the other versions of RHEL/CentOS/Fedora.
+The same guide can be used for all the other versions of RHEL/CentOS/Fedora.
 For other distros, it may come with a small type of difference in using it.
-Therefore, it is highly recommended to read the guidelines before creating the user accounts.
+Therefore, it is highly recommended to read the guidelines before creating user accounts.

 useradd [options] USERNAME

-The following cheat sheet provides an overview of the options used in useradd command in Linux.
+The following cheat sheet provides an overview of the options used in the useradd command in Linux.

-Let us begin with executing the default form of useradd command followed by the user name.
+Let us begin by executing the default form of useradd command followed by the user name.
 Once this command is executed, it will perform the following actions:

 (a) A new entry will be added to ‘/etc/passwd, /etc/shadow, /etc/group, /etc/gshadow’ files.